MaddiePst/Bankist-Website/README.md

 -- JavaScript: Enhanced interactivity and functionality, including animations, tabbed interfaces, and lazy loading.

-This project showcases your ability to design a responsive, modern website with clean animations and a focus on performance.
+This project showcases my ability to design a responsive, modern website with clean animations and a focus on performance.